CentralCoastOnlineScanner/NSWPSN-Files/README.md

 * NSWPSN-RadioUnits.csv - Radio Unit ID's
 * NSWPSN-Talkgroups.csv - Talkgroup info

 Information may contain errors..
-Please raise and **Issues** for any changes or corrections
+Please raise an **Issues** for any changes or corrections

   Thanks Sonic